liferay-search/liferay-docs/en/developer/frameworks/articles/collaboration/02-documents-media-api/06-getting-entities/02-getting-folders.markdown

     ```

     Note that getting the parent folder ID isn't necessary because this example
-    uses the root folder, for which @product@ provides a constant.
+    uses the root folder, for which @sharepoint@ provides a constant.
 Also, the
     boolean value can be provided directly---it doesn't need to be retrieved
     from somewhere.